xcart/xcart-docs/_pages/kb_en/modules/customer_file_attachments.md

 order: 71
 published: true
 ---
-The [Customer Files Uploads & Product Attachments](https://market.x-cart.com/addons/files-uploads-product-attachments.html "Customer Files Uploads & Product Attachments") module adds a posibility to allow customers to attach files to a product before purchasing so that the store administrator could download those files when processing the order.
+The [Customer Files Uploads & Product Attachments](https://market.x-cart.com/addons/files-uploads-product-attachments.html "Customer Files Uploads & Product Attachments") module can be used to enable customers to attach files to a product before purchasing it so the store administrator can download those files when processing the order.

+To make use of customer file attachments, you will need to:
+{% toc %}

+## Make sure the module Customer Files Uploads & Product Attachments is installed and active

+For help installing or activating the module, see the section {% link "Managing addons" ref_gTOegEua %} of this manual.

+## Configure the module
-When {% link "installed and enabled" ref_uEnDBBA7 %} proceed to the module settings page to configure it:
+After making sure the module is installed and active, proceed to adjust the module settings:

 ![installed.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/installed.png)

-The "Customer Files Uploads & Product Attachments" module settings are as follows:
+You can adjust the following settings:
 ![settings-page.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/settings-page.png)

 * **Max number of files that can be attached** : Specify the maximum number of files that can be attached to a product.
-* **Allowed file extensions** : Enter file extensions separated by comma e.g. "jpg,txt,svg".
+* **Allowed file extensions** : Provide a comma separated list of file extensions that should be allowed for upload; for example, "jpg,txt,svg".
 * **Max file size (MB).
-Set to "0" (zero) for unlimited** : Define the maximum file size.

-{% note warning %}
-The **upload_max_filesize** and **post_max_size** PHP settings may impose their own limitations to the maximum size of the file uploaded, if they're lower than the ones you specified in the store settings.
-To increase these parameters edit the **php.ini** file or contact your server administrator for assistance
+Set to "0" (zero) for unlimited** : Set the maximum file size.
+Note that the PHP settings **upload_max_filesize** and **post_max_size** may impose their own limitations on the maximum size of file uploads if they are lower than the ones specified in the module settings.
+To increase these parameters, edit the file **php.ini** or contact your server administrator for assistance.

-{% endnote %}
+Be sure to submit the settings to make them active.

+## Enable customer file attachments for products
-**Submit** the settings to make them active and proceed to the product list page (**Catalog** -> **Products**) to enable customer file attachments for products.
+Once the module settings have been configured, you can proceed to enable customer file attachments for your products:

-To enable customer file attachments:
-1. Locate the product you want to allow attachments for and open the product details page
+1. In the store back end, go to **Catalog** -> **Products** and locate the product for which you want to allow attachments.
+Open the product details.
-2. Locate the **Allow buyers to attach files to this product** setting on the product details page and toggle it on:
+2. On the product details page, enable the setting **Allow buyers to attach files to this product**.
    ![adm-product-details-1.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/adm-product-details-1.png)
-3. When enabled, select if file attachments should be mandatory for a product or not:
+3. Specify whether file attachments should be mandatory for the product or not:
    ![adm-product-details-2.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/adm-product-details-2.png)
-4. **Save** the changes.
+4. Save the changes.

-That's it, file attachments are enabled for a product.
+That's it.
+File attachments for the product are now enabled.

 Now customers are able to see product file attachments both on the product quick view page and on the product details page: